GentlemanHal/DropWizardTemplate/README.md

-# Greeting Service
+# TODO: Service Name

-Example DropWizard service with some extra configuration.
+TODO: Add a simple description of the service.

 ## Prerequisites